Perception: Speech

 Speech perception is the process by which spoken language is heard, interpreted and understood.
 Research in this field seeks to understand how human listeners recognize the sound of speech (or phonetics) and use such information to understand spoken language.

 Listeners manage to perceive words across a wide range of conditions, as the sound of a word can vary widely according to words that surround it and the tempo of the speech, as well as the physical characteristics, accent, tone, and mood of the speaker.
 Reverberation, signifying the persistence of sound after the sound is produced, can also have a considerable impact on perception.
 Experiments have shown that people automatically compensate for this effect when hearing speech.

 The process of perceiving speech begins at the level of the sound within the auditory signal and the process of audition.
 The initial auditory signal is compared with visual information—primarily lip movement—to extract acoustic cues and phonetic information.
 It is possible other sensory modalities are integrated at this stage as well.
 This speech information can then be used for higher-level language processes, such as word recognition.

 Speech perception is not necessarily uni-directional.
 Higher-level language processes connected with morphology, syntax, and/or semantics may also interact with basic speech perception processes to aid in recognition of speech sounds.
 It may be the case that it is not necessary (maybe not even possible) for a listener to recognize phonemes before recognizing higher units, such as words.
-In an experiment, Richard M. Warren replaced one phoneme of a word with a cough-like sound.
+In an experiment, professor Richard M. Warren replaced one phoneme of a word with a cough-like sound.
 His subjects restored the missing speech sound perceptually without any difficulty.
 Moreover, they were not able to accurately identify which phoneme had even been disturbed.